 - Medical supplies and medical apparatus such as wheelchairs and crutches

 - Property damage—compensation to restore your boat to its condition previous to the accident

 - Any other damages that can be proven and are linked to the accident

 Recovering damages for a boating accident in Florida can be made difficult because though the state recommends liability insurance for Florida boats, it is not required.
 If the boat is not insured, then your only option may be to seek compensation directly from the negligent boat operator.
 Unfortunately, the boat operator may not have the funds to cover your expenses.
 At The Lopez Law Group, we will look into all the possible ways you might recover compensation in a boating accident, and help you decide how to proceed.

 Do You Have to File a Lawsuit to Get Compensation

-Having an attorney on your side will help ensure that your rights are protected, and they will be a source of expert advice to tell the difference between a fair and lowball offer.
+Having an attorney familiar with boat accident cases on your side will help ensure that your rights are protected, and they will be a source of expert advice to tell the difference between a fair and lowball offer.
 A skilled personal injury attorney in Florida can help in the process of determining liability and helping you negotiate the settlement process.